staysail/nova-dvelop/D-Velop.novaextension/README.md

   changing one of the few options which require a server restart.
 If this happens, try using the **Restart Server** command from the Command Palette, or just disable and re-enable the extension.

-- It is impossible to configure the "manyProjects" threshold to values 0 or 1.
-  This is the same bug referenced above, and has been reported to Panic.
-  Hopefully when Panic fixes this bug in Nova, we will be able to lift the restriction in this extension.

 ---